azizinas/variant_concordance_pipeline/README.md

 Concordia automates the comparison of VCF files using RTG Tools' vcfeval, annotates discordant variants with likely failure modes, and produces an interactive HTML report.

 ## Background
-Evaluating variant caller performance requires more than counting matches and mismatches — discordant variants need context.
+Evaluating variant caller performance requires more than counting matches and mismatches, discordant variants need context.
 Are they in low-complexity regions?
 High GC content?
 Caller-filtered?
 Concordia answers these questions systematically, turning a raw vcfeval result into an annotated, interpretable report.
 The pipeline supports multiple samples via a CSV samplesheet and processes them in parallel, making it practical for batch benchmarking runs.

 ## Pipeline overview
 Concordia is structured as three Python modules orchestrated by a Nextflow workflow: